learn-internet-of-things/learn-internet-of-things.github.io/index.md

 ***The whole site is still under construction.***

-What a device is that?
+What a Device is that?
 ----------------------

 The presented board is a device for the Internet of Things (IoT).